[Don't] Get Hooked

 (3) Feel free to stop and take a minute.
 One tactic Phishing uses, is instilling a sense of urgency to respond or take action.
 If something doesn't seem quite right, ask yourself why you're feeling rushed, and if you may want to verify with someone before proceeding.

 Take CFO fraud for example: this is where a malicious actor attempts to fool the accounts person into believing they are a legitimate partner, or person of power, and require an immediate transfer of funds.
-One layer of protection against CFO fraud, is making it standard practice that the accounts person verifies on multiple channels before taking action.
-For example receiving an email, but phoning the partner directly to confirm legitimacy.
+One layer of protection against CFO fraud, is making it standard practice that the accounts person verifies on multiple channels before taking action. i.e. receiving an email, but phoning the partner requesting funds directly to confirm legitimacy.

 Remember, it's okay to ask questions.
 If something doesn't feel right, investigate.
-Spending a minute calling the CFO, on a number you have independently of the email you've just received, might save you a month of trouble in future.
+Spending a minute calling someone, on a number you have independently of the email you've just received, might save the company thousands.